Zakk-Yang/nexusync/README.md

 # NexuSync

-NexuSync is a powerful document indexing and querying tool built on top of LlamaIndex.
-It allows you to efficiently manage, search, and interact with large collections of documents using advanced natural language processing techniques.
+NexuSync is a lightweight and powerful library of Retrieval-Augmented Generation (RAG) systems built on top of LlamaIndex.
+It provides developers with a simple, user-friendly interface to configure and deploy RAG systems efficiently.

 <p align="center">
   <img src="https://raw.githubusercontent.com/Zakk-Yang/nexusync/main/assets/nexusync_logo.png" alt="NexuSync Logo" width="200"/>